Our mission is to work with education and industry to support the development of publicly funded practice-based drama provision in Scotland.

 - Bill Ward, Head of Planning, National Theatre of Scotland

-- Jakki Jeffery, Curriculum Manager – Creative Industries, Edinburgh College
+- Jakki Jeffery, Head of Faculty, Creative Industries, Edinburgh College